Driving While Intoxicated (DWI) and Alcohol Related Offenses

 4. The Breath/Blood Test is an automatic win for the state?

 Wrong.
 Jurors are skeptical of scientific evidence presented by law enforcement.
 There are prerequisites to the admissibility to of breath and or blood tests.
 Failure to perform these could lead the evidence being thrown out.
-Paul knows these prerequisites enough to have been selected to train officers in this area.
-If the officers do not do their job up the standards established by the State, Paul will know.
+If the officers do not do their job up the standards established by the State, Paul will know and prevent the breath/blood results from being heard by the jury.

 Assuming the test is admissible, does that mean you should automatically plead guilty?
 No. The State still has the burden to prove beyond a reasonable doubt that the test was accurate.
 Knowing the intricacies of the machine used to quantify blood or breath alcohol concentration gives Paul the ability to cross-examine the State's expert and exploit the weakness related to the technology used by the State.